akhtet/myXNLI/README.md

 # myXNLI
-Myanmar XNLI - Myanmar extension to the XNLI Corpus
+Myanmar XNLI - Myanmar Natural Language Inference Corpus

 The myXNLI dataset extends the XNLI Corpus with Myanmar (Burmese) language.
 The original XNLI Corpus and paper can be found at https://github.com/facebookresearch/XNLI